 Why is Poweramp Equalizer the best EQ app?

-Poweramp Equalizer is the EQ portion split off from the famous media player app.
+Poweramp Equalizer is the EQ portion split off from the well-known media player app.
 If you ask around about the best equalizer app for Android, chances are someone will mention this one, and for good reason.
 Poweramp Equalizer takes all the EQ features of the media player app and puts them into a standalone package that can control all sorts of other applications and devices.
 You get a bevy of features you likely won’t find in other apps, including a customizable number of EQ bands (up to 32), bass, treble, and tone controls, and automatic detection of known media players.

 If that wasn’t enough you can even find and add other playback apps, but you might have to enable some extra permissions to do so.
 Poweramp will also tell you technical details about the content you’re playing, so audiophiles can rest assured they’re getting the numbers they want.

-The app has a lot of options, but it’s cluttered, and definitely comes with a learning curve.
+The app has a lot of options, but it’s cluttered and definitely comes with a learning curve.
 Detecting other media players may even require some command-line fiddling.
 However, once you become familiar with where everything is, you’ll surely enjoy all your tunes to the fullest.
 You can use the free trial for 30 days before you’re required to pay the $4.99 USD price.

 Music Volume EQ is an actually useful free EQ app